-The Entertainment Pact Foundation supports the Entertainment Pact petition, a shared commitment to addressing the environmental issues resulting from the hyper-growth of the digital entertainment sector, encompassing its entire structure.
+The non-profit association "Entertainment Pact" supports the Entertainment Pact petition, a shared commitment to addressing the environmental issues resulting from the hyper-growth of the digital entertainment sector, encompassing its entire structure.

 The ultimate goal of the Entertainment Pact is to make a significant contribution to reducing the environmental footprint resulting from humanity’s growing dependency on the use of digital.

-Far from stigmatizing online users, the Entertainment Pact is about creating sustainable models enabling us to enjoy digital accessibility to online cultural content while protecting our planet.
+As well as aiming to improve general awareness, the Entertainment Pact is about creating sustainable models enabling us to enjoy digital accessibility to online cultural content while protecting our planet.

 The Entertainment Pact Association pledges to be a pillar of support to a wide range of promising lines of research including, but not exclusive to, the areas of: Data flow optimization; Data center cooling; E-waste solutions.